SDG 17: Strengthen the means of implementation and revitalize the global partnership for sustainable development

 The Swiss official development assistance (ODA) contributions essentially comprises the Swiss Agency for Development and Cooperation (SDC) and the State Secretariat for Economic Affairs (SECO) budgets, the two federal agencies which are commissioned to execute the Federal Act on International Development Cooperation and Humanitarian Aid.
 Other federal offices as well as 24 cantons and about 200 municipalities also participate in Switzerland’s international cooperation.
 Gross national income (GNI) is calculated by the Federal Statistical Office (FSO) within the framework of the National Accounts.
 The indicator is published annually by the SDC.

 The National Accounts were revised in 2014 and in 2020 in line with the European System of National Accounts (ESNA 2010).
+In addition, an extraordinary partial revision was conducted in 2022.
 Based on these revisions, the whole time series of the indicator has been recalculated.
 The revised values of the indicator are 0.02 percentage points lower on average, as the revisions resulted in an increase in GNI.

 Swiss target 17.2: As a long-term objective of the amount of official development assistance, the Confederation recognises in principle the target of 0.7% of gross national income and the targets of 0.15% and 0.2% of gross national income for the least developed countries.